-This question is similar to many other questions parents ask when it comes to teaching children about money, as they have little understanding about teaching financial literacy.
+This question is similar to many other questions parents ask when it comes to teaching children about money, as they have little understanding of teaching financial literacy.
 To answer this and others, we have outlined three simple ways you can help children learn about money and wealth management — a great gift every child should receive from you.

 1. More Money Talk

 As weird as this might sound, the first step is being open with your children about your finances.
 Hence, you’d need to have achieved a level of financial responsibility before trying this as you would not want to speak about a bad example!
-Show them how much you spend, how money comes in from your salary to service spendings, and how much you save.
-Not only would this help teach your children about money, it will improve their money knowledge but also their arithmetic knowledge.
+Show them how much you spend, how money comes in from your salary to service spending, and how much you save.
+Not only would this help teach your children about money, but it will improve their money knowledge and also their arithmetic knowledge.

 2. Their First Savings

 When children receive pocket money or cash gifts, they can be pushed to request or make purchases of toys, games and clothes.
 This presents a good opportunity to teach your children about saving and investments; encourage them to save 50% of any received cash first before spending.
-Encouraging them to save just 10% or 20% can establish the idea that it is okay to spend up to 90% of income on consumption.
+Encouraging them to save just 10% or 20% can establish the idea that it is okay to spend up to 90% of their income on consumption.
 To achieve this, you would have to bury the Nigerian attitude of taking cash gifts from them and boasting to them that you pay for their meals and all so you have the right to control their cash (Lol!).